marianafpereira/DevOps-23-24-JPE-1231845/README.md

 For more detailed information about this project, please visit the following links:

-- [Project Wiki](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki) where you can find an introdution, the explanation of steps taken, the full review of mercurial VS git, steps in mercurial and a conclusion of this CA1 with GIT and Mercurial problems i found and why.
+- [Project Wiki](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki) where you can find an introdution, the explanation of steps taken, the full review of mercurial VS git and a conclusion of this CA1.
 - [Glossary](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Glossary)
 - [Project Images](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Project-Images)